Keeping Your Best People – The Winter Holocaust

 Therefore, people are working longer and harder in the winter on projects which are probably failing without much thanks or encouragement from management.
 While people are working, vis inertia kicks in and they don’t find time to compile their CVs.
 It’s only when they have a few days away like at Christmas, Easter or one of the spring bank holidays that they start to assess whether it is worth it.
 Many decide it isn’t.

 To be forewarned is to be forearmed.
-The dark days of January, February and March are the time when social activities should be organised.
+The dark days of January, February and March are the time when you should organise social activities.
 At this company, we used to always hold the Software Academy Awards in February.
 There were various awards like best manager, best developer, best business analyst etc.

 Everyone in the IT department voted for these categories.
-An awards evening was organised, with most of the expense being met by the sports and social club.
-Senior management were invited.
-Presentations, in reverse order, were made to the top three in each category.
-Each of the first three received a certificate.
+We organised an awards evening, with the sports and social club meeting most of the expenses.
+We invited senior management.
+We made presentations, in reverse order, to the top three in each category.
+We gave each of the first three a certificate.

-The winners received fifty pounds in the serious categories and a bottle of champagne in the joke categories.
-It was organised by the people for the people.
+We have the winners fifty pounds in the serious categories and a bottle of champagne in the joke categories.
+The people organised it for the people.
 It engendered much interest in the two weeks before and for a few days afterwards The fact that the award was given by their peers, and that the handing over of the award was witnessed by senior management, was important.

 This one event won’t sustain morale throughout the whole winter but it will contribute to it.
 I’ve often thought of having another awards night with the awards being decided by management.
 This, however, is fraught with danger.
 As it is outside work hours, will people turn up to see what may be perceived as ‘management lackeys’ receive their awards?